thankscitizen/opentdf/examples/client-app/README.md

-# Using opentdf from Python
+# Using OpenTDF from Python

 This example demonstrates: